nhaar/ut-simrec/README.md

 * If 1 kill is left, grind in the bridge, else just equip the Ballet Shoes and proceed

-# How to instal and use the simulator program
+# How to install and use the simulator program

 ***NO RELEASE AVAILABLE FOR THE PROGRAM YET***